genevate/style_guides/programming/languages/ruby.md

     * example["hello"]
     * example.("hello")
 * The `===` method which calls `call` is useful when used as a predicate in case statements.

-## Loops

-* `begin..end while <condition>` is the equivalent of a do while loop.

-## Breaks

-* The obvious use for breaks are to exit quickly out of a loop once a particular condition is met but they can also be used to return a value.
-Example: `break "Example Message" if some_value == 'found'`

 ## Lambdas